pelias/pelias/INSTALL.md

 Older versions of Elasticsearch are not supported.

 Make sure Elasticsearch is running and connectable, and then you can continue with the Pelias specific setup and importing.
-Using a plugin like [head](https://mobz.github.io/elasticsearch-head/) or [Marvel](https://www.elastic.co/products/marvel) can help monitor Elasticsearch as you import data.
+Using a plugin like [Sense](https://github.com/bleskes/sense) [(Chrome extension)](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en), [head](https://mobz.github.io/elasticsearch-head/) or [Marvel](https://www.elastic.co/products/marvel) can help monitor Elasticsearch as you import data.